 The mission of the Buncombe County Tourism Development Authority is to be a leader in the economic development of Buncombe County by attracting and serving visitors, generating income, jobs and tax revenues that make the community a better place to live and visit.

-The Tourism Product Development Fund (TPDF) is funded through Buncombe County occupancy tax (or room tax).
-The room tax rate in Buncombe County was increased from three cents to four cents in August 2001 with the original three cent tax continues to be dedicated to out-of-market advertising of the Asheville area.
-In 2015, the occupancy tax was increased from four to six percent with one and a half percent dedicated to funding the Tourism Product Development Fund.
+The Tourism Product Development Fund (TPDF) is a community grant program funded through Buncombe County occupancy tax (also called a room tax or lodging tax).
+The room tax rate in Buncombe County was increased from 3 cents to 4 cents in August 2001, with the original 3-cent tax dedicated to marketing the Asheville area.
+In 2015, the occupancy tax was increased from 4% to 6% with 1.5% dedicated to funding the Tourism Product Development Fund.

-TPDF funds can be awarded to non-profit entities as a grant, pledge of debt service or loan guaranty.
+TPDF funds can be awarded to nonprofit entities as a grant, pledge of debt service or loan guaranty.
 The legislation establishing the TPDF states that the funds are to be used for tourism capital projects, such as construction costs for a new tourism project.
 The legislation also states that to be a qualified project, it must demonstrate that it will generate new and incremental room nights in Buncombe County.

 Frequently Asked Questions

-1. What is the TPDF?
+What is the TPDF?

 Why was the TPDF developed?

+When the tourism sector determined that the Asheville area was at risk of losing visitors to competitive destinations, local business leaders devised a mechanism that could serve as an incentive for community projects that could increase overnight visitation.
 Just as they had in the early 1980s, the lodging industry in Buncombe County turned inward to find a solution.
 The TPDF is the result of lodging properties choosing to earmark a portion of the existing self-imposed tax on their lodging facilities for funding tourism product that will serve to generate significant additional room nights, thereby impacting the local economy.
 The fund is not intended to be a project’s primary source of funding.

 Who pays the tax?

 Who decides what project(s) receives TPDF dollars?

 How are projects chosen for funding?

 Each project is reviewed on its own merit and much scrutiny is given to the methodology and assessments of room nights.
 Projects are judged on their ability to generate new room nights as well as to impact the overall economy, similar to the way that businesses are assessed for potential economic development incentives.
-The TPDF committee also requests information on financials from each project to ensure the financial viability of a project as best it can.
+The TPDF Committee also requests information on financials from each project to ensure the financial viability of a project as best it can.